Barcelona use La Liga rule to sign Braithwaite - RFI

 Braithwaite could make his debut when Barca play Eibar at Camp Nou in the league on Saturday but the rule states he will not be allowed to play in the Champions League.

-His arrival comes after the club allowed Carles Perez to join Roma and Abel Ruiz to leave for Braga last month, when both forwards might have proved useful options in the squad.
+His arrival comes after the club allowed two forwards to leave last month: Carles Perez to Roma and Abel Ruiz to Braga.

 © 2020 AFP